Comprehensive Car Insurance Explained: Coverage, Cost & When You Need It

 When should I drop comprehensive coverage on an older vehicle?

-When to drop comprehensive coverage: Apply the 10% rule—consider dropping coverage when annual premiums exceed 10% of your vehicle's actual cash value.
-Most experts recommend dropping comprehensive when your vehicle's value falls below $2,000-$5,000, especially after accounting for deductibles.
-A $2,000 car with a $500 deductible provides only $1,500 maximum payout, often not worth the annual premium.
-However, keep coverage if premiums remain very low ($100-200 annually), you lack savings for replacement, or you live in very high-risk areas.
+Apply the 10% rule — consider dropping coverage when annual premiums for comprehensive and collision combined exceed 10% of your vehicle's actual cash value.
+Data shows that full coverage on a 10-year-old vehicle can cost around 46% of the car's value annually, making liability-only coverage a much smarter financial move.
+A $2,000 car with a $500 deductible yields just $1,500 in maximum payout — often not worth the annual premium.
+However, keep coverage if premiums are very low ($100–$200 annually), you lack savings for replacement, or you live in a very high-risk area.

 Compare Car Insurance Rates in Ohio